dagnystahl/lettuce/README.md

+# GreenScreen
+*Ever feel like the internet isn't a very vegan-friendly place?
+Let's change that.*

 ## Why GreenScreen? :corn:

 The internet is rife with images and language that can be disturbing to individuals who follow a vegan lifestyle.
 Wouldn't it be nice if your browser could ensure that you won't be exposed to the undue stress that an unfiltered internet brings?